 Water: Water generously throughout the growing season, keeping the soil evenly moist.
 Water sparingly after flowering is finished.
 It's a good idea to use a pot with drainage holes because African Lily won't tolerate soggy soil.
 Yellow leaves are usually a sign of overwatering.

-Temperature: Average room temperatures 65-75°F/18-24°C. If you scoot your container to the patio or porch for the summer, don't worry -- it can take the heat.
+Temperature: Average room temperatures 65-80°F/18-27°C. If you scoot your container to the patio or porch for the summer, don't worry -- it can take the heat.
 But bring it back indoors when the temperature drops...these tender perennials will only tolerate temps as low as 50°F/10°C.

 Soil: Good-quality, all-purpose potting mix

-Fertilizer: Feed monthly in spring and summer with a high-phosphorous water-soluble fertilizer diluted by half.
+Fertilizer: Feed monthly in spring and summer with a high-phosphorous water-soluble fertilizer.

-Propagation: Divide plants in spring every 4 years or when needed.
+Propagation: Divide plants in spring every 4 years or when they get too crowded.
 Sow African lily seeds in spring.
 Plants grown from seed may take 2 to 3 years to flower.